 - Funds may be used specifically for the pursuit of educational and graduate career goals.

 - Apply by completing an online application.
 Please note, the fellowship application is built within the admissions system, so you might see some items that reference admissions.

 - During the application process you will be able to select this fellowship among others, if it is currently open.

-- Must include one letter of recommendation from a UCM faculty member, CV and unofficial UCM transcripts.
+- One letter of recommendation from a UC Merced faculty member.